 Can You Write-off Theft on Taxes?
 Not Anymore.

-You can no longer claim theft losses on a tax return.
-This deduction has been suspended until 2026 under the new Tax Cuts and Jobs Act (TCJA) that went into effect under President Trump’s administration on January 1, 2018.
+You can no longer claim theft losses on a tax return unless the loss is attributable to a federally declared disaster.
+This deduction has been suspended until at least 2026 under the new Tax Cuts and Jobs Act (TCJA) that went into effect under President Trump’s administration on January 1, 2018.
+This suspension applies to both individuals and businesses.

 Here’s What We’ll Cover